 Tanya HoracekPh.D., RD

-Dr. Horacek’s research interests include evaluating theory-based nutrition education/counseling interventions; explaining the mediating factors influencing dietary intake and intervention effectiveness (including personality, stages of change, intuitive eating, green eating, environmental factors); conducting collaborative ecological program development; and evaluating dietetics education effectiveness.
-She designed and evaluated the effectiveness of lifestyle-oriented nutrition counseling model.
+Dr. Horacek’s research interests included evaluating theory-based nutrition education/counseling interventions; explaining the mediating factors influencing dietary intake and intervention effectiveness (including personality, stages of change, intuitive eating, green eating, environmental factors); conducting collaborative ecological program development; and evaluating dietetics education effectiveness.
+She designed and evaluated the effectiveness of a lifestyle-oriented nutrition counseling model.
 In 2005, she developed a peer nutrition education and counseling program, ORANGE WRAP: OutReach And Nutrition Group Education by Wellness Responsibility Advocating Peers, and lead their efforts through 2014.

 Doctor of Philosophy, Nutritional Science, University of Nebraska-Lincoln

 Master of Arts, Communication Studies, University of Nebraska-Lincoln

 Bachelor of Science, Life Sciences, Pennsylvania State University